ansible/pinakes/INSTALL.md

 ![arch overview](./docs/catalog-arch.png?raw=true)

 ## Dependencies
-Ansible Catalog acts as a client for the ansible controller (AKA ansible tower).
+Pinakes acts as a client for the ansible controller (AKA ansible tower).
 It can work without connectivity to the controller with limited functionality.

 ## Requirements
 - Python >= 3.6